-To work up to counting, adding, subtracting, and multiplying, your child will first master a universally helpful skill — number recognition!
-Core Skills like math are part of the 5 C’s at the heart of the Begin approach that help kids thrive in school and life.
-Kids with well-developed Core Skills early in life tend to have greater academic success down the road.
+To work up to counting, adding, subtracting, and multiplying, your child will first master a universally helpful skill—number recognition!
+Core skills like math are part of the 6Cs at the heart of the Begin approach that helps kids thrive in school and life.

 But what does it take to help your child learn to recognize numbers?
 We’re here for you with research-based tips and games perfect for developing your preschooler’s skills at home (while having lots of fun!).